mrandri19/mrandri19.github.io/_posts/2022-01-24-predictive-sampling-and-graph-traversals.md

 Post-order traversal has the property that a node will only get visited _after_ all of its children have.

-For those who are already familiar with DAG traversals, this is equivalent to performing a
+For people familiar with DAG traversals, this is equivalent to performing a [_topological sorting_](https://en.wikipedia.org/wiki/Topological_sorting) of the transposed DAG.
-[_topological sorting_](https://en.wikipedia.org/wiki/Topological_sorting)
-of the transposed DAG.
 A topological ordering is the reversed post-ordering of a DAG, while in our